Damianttje/DarkUIModern/README.md

 - If you choose to create your own TitleBar you can use the Drag event of the DarkForm to move the form using your custom title bar.
 - The title is changed using the forms Text property

+Important: `FormBorderStyle` needs to be anything but `None`.
+The TitleBar will break if you set it to `None`

 <img src="https://github.com/CuvinStefanCristian/DarkUI-Refit/blob/master/Resources/DarkDefaultTitleBarProperty.png" />

 ### Demo